Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 authority that may be the regulatory authority of the Service.

-3. The Service offered by JTSL envisages a Customer/Investor/Client opening an electronic
+3. The Service offered by BCML envisages a Customer/Investor/Client opening an electronic

 investment account in respect of which the Customer/Investor/Client shall be called upon to